 The Group manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes for managing capital during the years ended 31 December 2019 and 2018.
+No changes were made in the objectives, policies or processes for managing capital during the years ended 31 December 2020 and 2019.

 The Group monitors third party debt ratio and debt service cover ratio as required by the bank loan facilities.
-For the third party debt ratio, the total third party debts in New Zealand division shall not at any time exceed 50% (2018: 50%) of the aggregate value of plantation forest assets and forestry land pledged.
-For the debt service cover ratio, it is the ratio of free cash flow from the New Zealand division to the debt service requirement which shall exceed 1.5 times.
-As at 31 December 2019 and 2018, such ratios were met as the aforementioned third party debt ratio and debt service cover ratio were below 50% (2018: 50%) and exceeded 1.5 times, respectively.
+For the third party debt ratio, the total third party debts in New Zealand division shall not at any time exceed 50% (2019: 50%) of the aggregate value of plantation forest assets and forestry land pledged.
+For the debt service cover ratio, it is the ratio of free cash flow from the New Zealand division to the debt service requirement which shall not exceed 1.5 times.
+As at 31 December 2020 and 2019, such ratios were met as the aforementioned third party debt ratio and debt service cover ratio were below 50% (2019: 50%) and exceeded 1.5 times, respectively.

-42. FINANCIAL INSTRUMENTS
+40. FINANCIAL INSTRUMENTS